DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 * Byte order: little-endian
 * Signing form: two's complement

-The Die Fledermaus algorithm is simply the [DEFLATE algorithm](http://en.wikipedia.org/wiki/DEFLATE) with metadata and a magic number.
+The DieFledermaus file format is simply a [DEFLATE](http://en.wikipedia.org/wiki/DEFLATE)-compressed file, with metadata and a magic number.
 The name exists solely to be a bilingual pun.
 Two versions are defined for use: 0.92, and 0.93.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 Structure
 ---------
-A Die Fledermaus stream contains the following fields:
+A DieFledermaus stream contains the following fields:

 1. **Magic Number:** "`mAuS`" (ASCII `6d 41 75 53`, 4 bytes)
 2. **Version:** An unsigned 16-bit value containing the version number in fixed-point form; divide the integer value by 100 to get the actual version number, i.e. `5d 00` (hex) = integer `93` (decimal) = version 0.93.